aadennis/MusicMaking/midi/drums/readme.md

 ## Example Output

-The generated MIDI file can be opened in any MIDI editor or played using a MIDI player to hear the drum pattern.
+Whilst the generated MIDI file can be opened in any MIDI editor, it would be more typically dragged into a DAW (in my case Ableton Live), for further tweaking.

 ## License

 This script is provided as-is under the MIT License.